Context-self contrastive pretraining for crop type semantic segmentation: Conclusion

 \section{Conclusion}

 In this study, we tackled the problem of crop type semantic segmentation from satellite images.
 Motivated by an identified performance drop at object boundaries we proposed CSCL, a pre-training scheme targeting the ability of a CNN to model the relationship between each input location and its local neighborhood.
 Using our method we improved the state-of-the-art performance in crop type semantic segmentation.
-Finally, we create a very large dataset of SITS for crop type semantic segmentation which also enables training of semantic segmentation models at super-resolution.
-We make this data publicly available to facilitate further research into this domain.